top-tier-ci-coders/pgmpy/Report.md

 * IgnitePartitionedWueueNoBackupTest
 * igniteTxStoreExceptionAbstractSelfTest

 Turns out that GridCacheMapEntry.java is an abstract class.
-Which means and that these test files aren't "proper" test files.
+Which means and that these test files aren't "proper" testfiles.
 And we cannot test an abstract class.
-The next step was to find classes that extend from this abstract one and find their test code instead.
-See the next section.
+The next step was to find classes that extends from this abstract one and find their test code instead.
+See next section.

 #### Project files
 GridCacheMapEntry.java is an abstract class.
-We can not test an abstract class and must, therefore, test the classes that extend this class.
+We can not test a abstract class and must therefore test the classes that extends this class.

 * GridLocalCacheEntry extends GridCacheMapEntry
 * GridDistributedCacheEntry extends GridCacheMapEntry